Praful-Rathore-222/web-scraper/README.md

 Create administrator/super user:
 ```
 python manage.py createsuperuser

+Note: It will prompt to enter username, email and password one by one.
+Please remember the username and password, it will be
+used to login admin area or to hit an API to scrap/refresh the linkedin profiles.
 ```
-it will prompt to enter username, email and password one by one.
-Please remember the username and password, it will be used to login admin area or to hit an API to scrap/refresh the linkedin profiles. <br />

 Finally, run the development server: